Bruce Hector: Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 Hector signed with the Philadelphia Eagles as an undrafted free agent in May 2018.
-He made his NFL debut on September 6, 2018 in the season opener against the Atlanta Falcons.
-He was waived by the Eagles on October 2, 2018 and subsequently signed to their practice squad two days later.
+He made his NFL debut on September 6, 2018, in the season opener against the Atlanta Falcons.
+He was waived by the Eagles on October 2, 2018, and subsequently signed to their practice squad two days later.
 He was promoted to the active roster on October 19, 2018.
-Hector recorded his first career tackle, a combined sack of Cam Newton along with Brandon Graham, on October 21, 2018 in a 21–17 loss to the Carolina Panthers.
-Hector was waived by the Eagles again on October 30, 2018 and re-signed to the practice squad on November 2.
+Hector recorded his first career tackle, a combined sack of Cam Newton along with Brandon Graham, on October 21, 2018, in a 21–17 loss to the Carolina Panthers.
+Hector was waived by the Eagles again on October 30, 2018, and re-signed to the practice squad on November 2.
 He was promoted back to the active roster on December 8, 2018.
 In his rookie season Hector played in eight games, recording two tackles and a half of a sack.

 Arizona Cardinals

-On August 22, 2019, Hector was traded to the Arizona Cardinals for safety Rudy Ford.
-Hector was waived during final roster cuts on August 31, 2019.
+On August 22, 2019, Hector was traded to the Arizona Cardinals in exchange for safety Rudy Ford.
+Hector was waived during final roster cuts on August 31.

 Philadelphia Eagles (second stint)

 Hector was re-signed to the Eagles' practice squad on September 1, 2019.
-He was promoted to the active roster on October 25, 2019.
-He was waived on October 28, and re-signed to the practice squad the next day.
-He was promoted to the active roster on December 18, 2019.
+He was promoted to the active roster on October 25.
+Hector was waived on October 28, and re-signed to the practice squad the next day.
+He was promoted to the active roster on December 18.
 Hector was waived on August 7, 2020.

 Carolina Panthers

 Hector was claimed off waivers by the Carolina Panthers on August 9, 2020.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+He was waived on September 5, and signed to the practice squad the next day.
 He was elevated to the active roster on November 7 and November 14 for the team's weeks 9 and 10 games against the Kansas City Chiefs and Tampa Bay Buccaneers, and reverted to the practice squad after each game.
-He was placed on the practice squad/COVID-19 list by the team on December 4, 2020, and restored to the practice squad on December 15.
+He was placed on the practice squad/COVID-19 list by the team on December 4, and restored to the practice squad on December 15.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Tennessee Titans

 Hector signed with the Tennessee Titans on April 23, 2021.
-He was waived on July 26, 2021.
+He was waived by Tennessee on July 26.

 Detroit Lions

 On July 27, 2021, Hector was claimed off waivers by the Detroit Lions.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Lions on January 10, 2022.

 On August 30, 2022, Hector was waived by the Lions and signed to the practice squad the next day.
 He was released on October 25.

 Arlington Renegades

-Hector was selected by the Arlington Renegades in the 2023 XFL Draft.
+Hector was selected by the Arlington Renegades in the 2023 XFL draft.
+He was released from his contract on August 7, 2023.

+New York Jets (first stint)

+On August 8, 2023, Hector signed with the New York Jets.
+He was released by New York on August 29.